Parsl/parsl/docs/index.rst

 Parsl is parallel programming library for Python for parallelism beyond a single computer.

-At the easiest level, you can use Parsl to run functions just like Python's executors but across *multiple computers*:
+At the easiest level, you can use Parsl to run functions just like Python's executors but across *multiple cores and nodes*:

 .. code-block:: python